Finesse Weapons 5e (Updated for 2024 Rules)

 Rangers

-Like fighters, rangers that want to get up close and personal but want to avoid the clunkiness of STR-based heavy armor can choose to use DEX and finesse weapons to create a more well-rounded build.
-Especially because rangers are usually expected to sneak up in front of the party or be the party’s scout.
+Like Fighters, Rangers that want to get up close and personal but want to avoid the clunkiness of Strength-based heavy armor can choose to use Dexterity and Finesse weapons to create a more well-rounded build.
+Especially because Rangers are usually expected to sneak up in front of the party or be the party’s scout.

 Light Weapons Vs. Finesse Weapons